Audi R8 Spied With New Bumpers, Oval Exhaust Tips Could Be GT Model

 An official reveal could take place later this year or in 2019 and there’s a good chance this will be the ultimate expression of the R8.
 Audi has strongly suggested its supercar will not be renewed for a third generation.
 It remains to be seen whether the possible R8 GT spied here also previews a facelift for the other R8s or this is just a special edition like the previous generation had in both coupe and droptop versions – each limited to 333 examples.

-Photos: CarPix
+Photos: CarPix, Automedia